Ford Foundation: New York City public school decentralization

+Ford Foundation Symphony Program

+From 1966 through 1976, to encourage the growth and stability of symphony orchestras across the USA and Puerto Rico, the Ford Foundation invested $80.2 million to: (1) improve orchestra artistic quality, (2) strengthen orchestra finances, and (3) raise the income and prestige of the music profession in the U.S. Sixty-one American symphony orchestras participated in the unprecedented ten-year Ford Foundation Symphony Program.
+Part of the "Big Bang" of music philanthropy, the Symphony Program represented the single largest gift program ever devised for the arts.
+The Symphony Program infused cash into orchestra budgets throughout the nation resulting in increased orchestra seasons and musician wages.
+But many orchestras could not sustain the economic growth provided by the Symphony Program grant.
+According to one author, orchestra managers had to "manufacture" work to sustain the longer season which, in turn, generated "boredom and apathy" among professional symphony musicians.

 Ford Foundation Fellowship Program

 The foundation began awarding postdoctoral fellowships in 1980 to increase the diversity of the nation's academic faculties.
 In 1986, the foundation added predoctoral and dissertation fellowships to the program.
 The foundation awards 130 to 140 fellowships annually, and there are 4,132 living fellows.
 The University of California, Berkeley was affiliated with 346 fellows at the time of award, the most of any institution, followed by the University of California, Los Angeles at 205, Harvard University at 191, Stanford University at 190, and Yale University at 175.
 The 10-campus University of California system accounts for 947 fellows, and the Ivy League is affiliated with 726.

-AIDS epidemic
+In 2022, the foundation announced that it would be sunsetting the program.

+Infectious diseases

-In 1987, the foundation began making grants to fight the AIDS epidemic and in 2010 made grant disbursements totalling US$29,512,312.
+In 1987, the foundation began making grants to fight the AIDS epidemic and in 2010 made grant disbursements totaling $29,512,312.

-International leadership

-In 2001, the foundation launched the International Fellowships Program (IFP) with a 12-year, $280 million grant, the largest in its history.
-IFP is entering its concluding phase.
-The final cohort has been selected, and the program will conclude in 2013.
-Fellows represent historically disadvantaged groups from outside the United States.
-IFP has identified nearly 4,350 emerging leaders.
-More than 80 percent have completed their studies and are now serving their home communities.